-Strategic pillar 4: Improving the quality of the built environment, shared public space and service delivery for safety, security and well-being of children and their communities
+Strategic pillar 4: Improving the quality of the built environment, shared public space and service delivery

 The lack of planning specially in the informal areas and fragile pockets of the city means lack of child-friendly public spaces and green areas resulting in children forced to play in dangerous areas, such as along train tracks, in graveyards of near hubs of dangerous activity.
 Therefore, it is pivotal to address the built environment in effective large-scale urban programming.
 Given the density of city populations combined with a lack of space, urban planning and design becomes a key factor for allocating safe and adequate settlement areas, infrastructure and service delivery for the urban poor, particularly in situations of high transitions or sudden large-scale shocks.
 Children have the right to playgrounds and green and clean spaces for better a healthy living and basic quality of life.
 Infrastructure, community driven solutions and inclusion of community especially the most vulnerable groups in planning for basic infrastructure, safe and healthy public spaces to enhance liveability is critical for sustainable cities.